 Are you considering a Napa vacation but wondering if you might get bored with winery tours and tastings?
 Not to worry: Napa Valley and all the tours available there encompass a wonderful variety of things to do and see.

 Why not see the Napa Valley from the air with a balloon ride tour?
 This is not merely a glitzy place, after all — it has some of the most beautiful landscapes and vistas in the world, marbeled with working vineyards, natural wonders, quaint downtown areas, wildlife preserves, antique trains, old growth forests, wild rivers and dude ranches.
 Why not enjoy a bird’s eye view of it all?

-Another option is to get an overview of the area — but from the ground — is a “limo tour” that offers flexible scheduling, a knowledgeable local guide and a built-in designated driver!
-With a private tour, you can select those wineries and other places that appeal to your tastes specifically and design your own schedule and route.
+Another option to get an overview of the area — but from the ground — is a “limo tour” that offers flexible scheduling, a knowledgeable local guide and a built-in designated driver!
+With a private tour, you can select the wineries that appeal to your tastes specifically and design your own schedule and route.

 Winery tours are by far the most popular Napa Valley tours.
-With over 300 wineries to see — each with its own history, wines, family heritage and unique points of interest — the choices can be overwhelming.
+With over 500 wineries to see — each with its own history, wines, family heritage and unique points of interest — the choices can be overwhelming.
 Because some wineries are available only by appointment, others are sometimes closed for weddings or private parties and some are staffed only part of the time, a winery tour or guide to choose where to go often offers a very helpful and pleasing option.
 (Not to mention — again! — a designated driver.)

 The “wine and dine” tours take you into the winery you choose and end with a scrumptious dinner.
 This is not to be confused with the day-long tours, most of which have a picnic lunch or a box lunch associated with them.